Private GP Service

 Why see a private doctor?

-Turning to private healthcare can be hugely helpful, especially as many people face delays in getting appointments at an NHS GP surgery, especially if they need to see a doctor for something that may not be urgent.
+Turning to private healthcare can be hugely helpful, especially as many people face delays in getting appointments at an NHS GP surgery, especially if they need to see a doctor for something that may not be urgent, like a sick note.

 Seeing a GP at London City Healthcare will also mean you have greater choice if you need specialist care or support after seeing the doctor.